What is Pitch on a Roof

 Now that you have your rise figured out you should convert it to feet instead of inches.
 Forty inches equals three feet four inches.
 Multiply this number times itself.
 Your number should come out to 11.108889.
 Don’t skip this step without converting to feet your end result wouldn’t be correct.

-After your done with the above measurement it’s time for the next step.
+After you’re done with the above measurement it’s time for the next step.
 Multiply the measurement of half the width of the building times itself.
 Remember we said that number is ten.
 Ten times ten equals one hundred.

 Add your first measurement to your second measurement (100 + 11.108889 = 111.108889.)
 You should come out with (111.108889.)